 There are numerous opportunities where the private sector can engage in the public transportation industry, ranging from private operators participating in the planning and transportation improvement program process to a public-private partnership, in which a private firm participates in the design, building, finance, operation, and maintenance aspects of a transit facility.
 Other examples of private sector participation include Joint Development, Capital Leasing, and Third Party Contracting.

-To provide private industry, grantees, and other stakeholders with information on opportunities for private sector participation in public transportation, we encourage you to learn more through the information and resources below.
+To provide private industry, grantees, and others with information on opportunities for private sector participation in public transportation, we encourage you to learn more through the information and resources below.

 Private Sector Participation in Current Authorization (MAP-21)

 Federal Transit Administration

 Transit Cooperative Research Program (TCRP)